Cyprus Pension Programs. Expected changes in the legislation

 Cyprus pension programs

-However, the financial stability and well-being that should accompany you after retirement cannot be achieved overnight.
+Nevertheless, the financial stability and well-being that should accompany you after retirement cannot be achieved overnight.

 In Cyprus the average monthly pension is 900 Euro, the minimum is about 400 Euro and the maximum pension does not exceed 1,700 Euro.
-In Russia these figures are several times lower and fluctuate significantly depending on the regions.

 Therefore, a combination of public and private pension insurance schemes can become an undeniable solution for each of us.